 A: Do not bring any loose-fitting jewelry, expensive accessories, items of great value that might get lost.
 Valuables should be left at home or locked inside of your vehicle.
 Pets (with the exception of service animals) are prohibited.
 As we are located inside Seneca Creek State Park, we are a “Leave No Trace” facility and we do not have trash receptacles of any kind.
 All disposable products (trash etc.) you bring in must be carried out with you when you leave.
 Please bring the necessary garbage bags, etc. you will need to carry your trash.

 Q: Can I Camp at Button Farm?

 A: Yes!
-We have two camp sites on the farm for small groups of up to twelve people.
+We have two camp sites on the farm for small groups of up to fifteen people.
 Pitch your tents and enjoy the peace and quiet of the farm or use the site as a great base camp for exploring the surrounding Seneca Creek State Park, including over twenty miles of fantastic trails.
-You can book your camping stay at Button Farm through our friends at Hipcamp.
-Larger groups wishing to stay at the farm should contact us directly for information on booking events at email@example.com (place “Event Booking” in the subject line).
+You can book your camping stay at Button Farm or learn more through Hipcamp.
+Larger groups wishing to stay at the farm should contact us directly for information on booking events at firstname.lastname@example.org (place “Event Booking” in the subject line).

 Q: How Do I Get There? (see directions and map)